CodeBeginner000001/MentorConnect/README.md

 - **Contact.jsx**: A page to reach out to the admin team for queries.
 - **Register.jsx / Login.jsx**: User registration and authentication pages.
 - **ChangePassword.jsx / DeleteProfile.jsx**: User dashboard features for managing account settings.
+- **Hosting**: client is hosted on Render, providing scalable and efficient client deployment.

 ### Tech Stack

 - **React.js**: A JavaScript library for building dynamic user interfaces efficiently with reusable components.